-Chestnut Hill College was pleased to offer one $15,000 CHC scholarship, two $12,000 CHC scholarships, one $12,000 CHC scholarship for creativity & originality, and nine $10,000 CHC scholarships to the students who submitted the winning essays at the 2016 Harry Potter Conference (High School Student Section).
-This scholarship is only applicable to Chestnut Hill College School of Undergraduate Studies.
-This award is contingent upon the student's application and acceptance to Chestnut Hill College.
+Chestnut Hill College was pleased to offer one $15,000 CHC scholarship and several cash prizes to the students who submitted the winning essays at the 2017 Harry Potter Conference (High School Student Section).
+(This scholarship is only applicable to Chestnut Hill College School of Undergraduate Studies.
+This award is contingent upon the student's application and acceptance to Chestnut Hill College.)

 2016 Harry Potter Conference Scholarship Awards to Chestnut Hill College: